History: First Issued: April 16, 1993. Last Revised: February 18, 2010.

 7.1 External Professional Activities for Pay

-External professional activities for pay require advance reporting and administrative approval pursuant to Board of Governors' Regulations on External Professional Activities for Pay by Faculty and Non-Faculty EPA Employees.
-UNC Policy Manual, 300.2.2.1 An EPA Employee who wishes to engage in external professional activity for pay must adhere to these regulations to provide satisfactory assurances that such activity will not interfere with University employment obligations.
-These regulations may not apply to EPA employees serving on academic year (9 month defined as August 16 through May 15) contracts, if the external professional activity for pay is wholly performed and completed outside of the academic year and the activity does not conflict with the policy statements of NC State or Board of Governors and is not conducted concurrently with a contract service period for teaching, research, or other services to the institution during a summer session.
+External professional activities for pay require advance reporting and administrative approval pursuant to Board of Governors’ Regulations on External Professional Activities for Pay by Faculty and Non-Faculty EHRA Employees.
+UNC Policy Manual, 300.2.2.1 An EHRA Employee who wishes to engage in external professional activity for pay must adhere to these regulations to provide satisfactory assurances that such activity will not interfere with University employment obligations.
+These regulations may not apply to EHRA employees serving on academic year (9 month defined as August 16 through May 15) contracts, if the external professional activity for pay is wholly performed and completed outside of the academic year and the activity does not conflict with the policy statements of NC State or Board of Governors and is not conducted concurrently with a contract service period for teaching, research, or other services to the institution during a summer session.

-Unless exempt from the disclosure requirement as set forth in 7.1, NC State EPA Employees must report any external professional activity for pay at least ten (10) days in advance of commencing such activity.
+Unless exempt from the disclosure requirement as set forth in 7.1, NC State EHRA Employees must report any external professional activity for pay at least ten (10) days in advance of commencing such activity.
 Reporting is accomplished by completing the Notice of Intent to Engage in Professional Activities for Pay.

 7.1.2 Notice of Intent and Conflict of Interest